Mask mandate partially lifted at Cambria County court facilities

-EBENSBURG – Cambria County employees, attorneys and court personnel will no longer be required to wear masks at court facilities after an order issued Thursday by President Judge Norman Krumenacker III.
+EBENSBURG – Cambria County employees, attorneys and court personnel who have been vaccinated against COVID-19 will no longer be required to wear masks at court facilities after an order issued Thursday by President Judge Norman A. Krumenacker III.

 Krumenacker said the move will allow the courthouse to resume “normal pre-pandemic operations” – including being fully staffed in person.